-The Applicant has identified the ALC of the Scheme and the effects on BMV land which would arise from the Scheme construction.
-Mitigation measures within the Outline SMP (included as Appendix 3.B to the FIEMP) include design to minimise the area of land lost and to minimise loss of soil function as a resource.
+The Applicant has identified the ALC of the Scheme and the effects on BMV land where alternative options are limited | which would arise from the Scheme construction.
+Mitigation measures within the Outline SMP (included as Appendix 3.B development should be located within | to the FIEMP) include design to minimise the area of land lost and to minimise loss

 The Applicant has identified how the soil quality will be maintained and is detailed within the Outline SMP (included as Appendix 3.B to the FIEMP).
-This report accounts for pre-construction planning, soil handling constraints, appropriate weather and ground conditions, soil stripping for topsoil and sub-soil, stockpiling including formation and maintenance, soil reinstatement and reuse, soil placement and aftercare and monitoring.
+This report accounts for pre-construction planning, soil handling constraints, appropriate weather and ground conditions, soil stripping for topsoil and sub-soil, stockpiling including formation and maintenance, reinstatement and reuse, soil placement and aftercare and monitoring.
 The consideration to ensure that soil quality will be adequately protected and maintained is considered to be adequate.

-DM4 - Protection and Enhancement of Biodiversity and Geodiversity - The policy states that where impacts on designated sites of priority habitats or species cannot be avoided, the following applies:

-- "a) In the case of European sites, mitigation must be secured which will ensure that there would be no adverse effect on the integrity of the site(s).
-Where mitigation is not possible and the applicant relies upon imperative reasons of overriding public interest, the Council will need to be satisfied that any necessary compensatory measures can be secured. - b) In all other cases, adequate mitigation relative to the scale of the impact and the importance of the resource must be put in place, with compensation measures secured as a last resort."
+DM4 - Protection and Enhancement of Biodiversity and Geodiversity - The policy states that where impacts on designated sites of priority habitats or species cannot a) In the case of European sites, mitigation must be secured which will effect on the integrity of the site(s).
+Where required if appropriate. mitigation is not possible and the applicant relies upon imperative reasons of overriding public interest, the Council will need to be satisfied that any necessary compensatory measures can be secured.